 Also, discuss strategies for dealing with peer pressure surrounding sexting and the potential consequences of sending sexts.
 Once someone sends an image or video, there is no control over who sees it.

-Family Zone offers these 10 tips to help you deal with sexting:
+Family Zone offers these 10 tips to help you and your teen deal with sexting:

 Have open and honest conversations with your children.

 Don’t abstain from educating your own children about sex and sexualized behaviors.
 If you don’t educate them, somebody else will.